26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

-• Magento is the number two ecommerce platform among the top 100k websites.
+• Magento slipped to fourth place as the most utilized e-commerce technology among the top 100k websites.

-• Online storefronts built on the Magento platform grow threefold compared to shops driven by other ecommerce technologies.
+• Online storefronts built with Magento grow three times faster than shops driven by other e-commerce technologies.

 • Magento sites handled a gross merchandise volume (GMV) of $155 billion annually.